simboden/BVtkNodes/docs/BVTKNodes.rst

    include `pyopenvdb`, the node shows an error message instead of the options listed below.

-   If you would like instructions on how to build such a custom Blender on Linux,
-   `please like this post <https://blenderartists.org/t/bvtknodes-gallery/1161079/52>`_.

 This node converts 3D VTK image data (*vtkImageData*) into OpenVDB grids, saves them to a **.vdb** file at the location